Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 ## Executive Summary

 Targeted product suggestions based on prior behavior and demographics can help users identify items of interest in large catalogs.
-In addition to driving increased revenue, such suggestions improve the user's experience by replacing distracting ads with relevant information: in a [recent survey](https://www.listrak.com/about/news-events/Press-Release-Survey-Reveals-80-Percent-of-Email-Readers-Find-It-Useful-When-Emails-Feature-Recommen/), 67% of shoppers enjoyed seeing product recommendations on a retailer's website while shopping.
+In addition to driving increased revenue, such suggestions improve the user's experience by replacing distracting ads with relevant information: in a [recent survey](https://www.listrak.com/about/news-events/Press-Release-Survey-Reveals-80-Percent-of-Email-Readers-Find-It-Useful-When-Emails-Feature-Recommen/), 67% of shoppers enjoyed seeing targeted product recommendations on a retailer's website while shopping.
 Hybrid recommenders combine collaborative filtering with background information on customers and products to generate high-quality product recommendations on large, sparse datasets while gracefully handling the addition of new products and users over time.

 ## Sample Use Case: Contoso Mart